evagabriela/WDI/curriculum/week-01/01-welcome-to-wdi/README.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*

-- Be aware of expectations for the course
+- Set expectations for the course
-- Understand course goals
+- Align class on goals for the course
 - Get to know each other
 - Establish Class culture

 ### INSTRUCTOR PREP